It’s no secret that excellent SEO is a non-negotiable for any brand in this day and age.

 Your client’s SEO report is the same thing.
 You need to know where you want your numbers to go, in what direction, and how much time you’re giving yourself to get there.

-Without objectives for each of your goals, you could theoretically give yourself an infinite amount of time to reach your goals… and it could, consequently, TAKE an infinite amount of time to reach them.
+Without objectives and metrics for each of your goals, you could theoretically give yourself an infinite amount of time to reach your goals… and it could, consequently, TAKE an infinite amount of time to reach them.

 Trust me, no client is going to want to wait that long.